Eccenux/WebCompass/README.md

 	* Then you start compass with `start` function.
 	* If compass is in calibration (`inCalibration` property) you need to display instructions for user and wait for `onCalibrationFinalization` call.
 	* Then just replace `onAngleChange` function with image rotation or other angle (alpha) visualization function.

-There is also a fully working example in example folder of this repository.
-It works both in supported browsers and in PhoneGap.
-In fact you can find a working application [here](https://build.phonegap.com/apps/872131/share).

 Quick example
 -------------